AruniRC/fv-cnn-caption/README.md

 ## Acknowledgements
-The base code is taken from the Bilinear CNN project by Tsung-Yu Lin and Subhransu Maji at UMass Amherst.
+The base code is taken from the Bilinear CNN project by Tsung-Yu Lin, Aruni RoyChowdhury and Subhransu Maji at UMass Amherst.